Mrs. Camille Starnes

 Mid-West Episcopal District,

-Camille, a native of Knoxville, TN, is the fourth of seven children born to Rev. and Mrs. John R. Cullom, Sr. Her late father was an A.M.E.
+A native of Knoxville, TN, Camille is the fourth of seven children born to Rev. and Mrs. John R. Cullom, Sr. Her late father was an A.M.E.
 Zion Church minister for fifty years and her mother is a dedicated church worker.
-Camille, a product and graduate of the Knoxville public schools, attended several institutions of higher learning before graduating with a Bachelor of Arts Degree in Religious Studies from Livingstone College in Salisbury, NC.
+A graduate of Austin-East High School in Knoxville, Camille attended Union College in Barbourville, KY, Cleveland State Community College in Cleveland, TN, Jefferson State Community College in Birmingham, AL and holds the Bachelor of Arts Degree in Religious Studies from Livingstone College in Salisbury, NC.